-Us city folk need to get out of the Northern Quarter every now and then and venture to the countryside, and what better day to do it than to brush off the hangover and escape to the hills on New Year’s Day?!
+Us city folk need to get out of the Northern Quarter every now and then and venture to the countryside, and what better day to do it than to brush off the hangover and escape to the hills in the peaks?!

 If you ever find yourself in the Peak District, chances are you’re within throwing distance of a reservoir.

-There truly are tonnes of them to choose from, but we opted for Derwent with the intention of hiring bikes to cut the walk time down – it was New Year’s Day after all and a few paracetamols were taken in the morning.
+There truly are tonnes of them to choose from, but we opted for Derwent with the intention of hiring bikes to cut the walk time down – what with the hangovers we had and the few paracetamols that were taken in the morning.

 After a car-sick inducing drive over the Snake Pass, we pulled up into Fairholmes Visitor Centre at around 10am where it was just quiet enough for there to be at least 10 spare parking spaces in the main car park.
 We later realised the scramble it was to get a parking space after 12pm so were pretty glad we got up early for the cause.